 Temperature is a critical factor in keeping your chicken fresh.
 Here’s a trick you might not know:

 - Cold Water Bath: If you’re in a rush to thaw your chicken, use a cold water bath.
-This method helps thaw your chicken quickly without bringing it to room temperature, which can encourage bacterial growth.
+This method helps thaw quickly without bringing it to room temperature, which can encourage bacterial growth.

-- Internal Temperature: When you’re ready to cook, ensure the internal temperature of your chicken reaches at least 165 degrees Fahrenheit to kill off any harmful bacteria.
+- Internal Temperature: When you’re ready to cook, ensure the internal temperature of your reaches at least 165 degrees Fahrenheit to kill off any harmful bacteria.

 What to Do If You’re Unsure